naftaliharris/for-x-in-datasets/README.md

 many others.

-This project attempts to solve all three of these problems by collecting a number of datasets, gathering metadata about them, and, critically, formatting them consistently according to the explicit specifications in SPECIFICATIONS.md.
+This project attempts to solve all three of these problems by collecting a number of datasets, including from the sources above, gathering metadata about them, and, critically, formatting them consistently according to the explicit specifications in SPECIFICATIONS.md.
 By doing so, trying out your method on a number of datasets is hardly more challenging than a basic for-loop.

 ## Working with these datasets